antonijn/antonijn.github.io/_pages/about-me.md

 I'm Antonie, a person with many interests, music and programming chief among them.
 I'm currently studying mathematics at University for some reason, with a minor in musicology.

 Music I prefer of the early kind, that is: Baroque and Renaissance music.
 Everything about this period fascinates me, from the instruments ([I've copied one of them](/wahlstrom-clavichord-2020/)) and their tunings, to vocal performance practice and counterpoint rules.
-I'm currently in possession of a clavichord, digital piano, and an electronic organ [which I've digitalized](/organ-2018/).
-I sing as a bass at the [Nijmegen Student Choir](https://www.nskad.nl/), having previously sung in the [Dutch Student Chamber Choir (NSK)](https://nskk.nl/).
+I'm currently in possession of a clavichord, digital piano, and an electronic organ [which I've digitalised](/organ-2018/).
+I sing as a bass at the [Nijmegen Student Choir](https://www.nskad.nl/), having previously sung in the [Dutch Student Chamber Choir](https://nskk.nl/).

 My programming experience ranges from low-level work with C and assembly, to general high-level application development in Python, Haskell and Go (among other languages).
 I've also made some games using OpenGL, and wrote a [C# gaming library](https://github.com/andykorth/Pencil.Gaming) in 2013.
-Otherwise my interests lie mostly in languages and compilers.
+Otherwise my programming interests lie mostly in languages and compilers.

-Programming-wise, there's a dusty pile of half-finished projects on [my GitHub](https://github.com/antonijn), where I haven't been very active for a couple of years.
+There's a dusty pile of half-finished projects on [my GitHub](https://github.com/antonijn), where I haven't been very active for a couple of years.
 Some of the major ones:

   - [**cheax**](https://github.com/antonijn/cheax)